jsgit21/Chikbot/README.md

 # Chikbot
-Chikbot was born as a passion project around the time Wordle became popular.
+Chikbot was born as a passion project a short time after Wordle became popular.
 For a while I knew I wanted to build a Discord bot and experiment with what potential it could bring to my Discord server.
-The initial inspiration was being able to track individual's Wordle scores from day to day as a bit of friendly competition.
-After getting comfortable with the Node.js module known as Discord.js.
-I began to implement other functionality as well as work to have it fully hosted on Heroku utilizing a PostgreSQL database for storing my data.
+The initial inspiration was being able to track any user's Wordle scores from day to day as a bit of friendly competition.
+After getting comfortable with the Node.js module known as Discord.js I began to implement other functionality and then also work to have it fully hosted on Heroku utilizing a PostgreSQL database for storing my data.

 # Table of Contents
 * [User Stories](https://github.com/jsgit21/Chikbot/blob/master/README.md#user-stories)